wolfram-carbide/mendmate/replit.md

-# Body Pain Assessment Application
+# MendMate - Your Recovery Companion

 ## Overview
-An interactive body pain assessment tool that helps users track and document their pain locations, intensity, and related symptoms.
+MendMate is an interactive pain assessment tool that helps users track and document their pain locations, intensity, and related symptoms.
 The application provides AI-powered analysis and personalized recommendations using Claude.

 ## Current State
 - **Status**: Full-Featured MVP (No Authentication Required)